-This pass is available to the general public.
-The Annual Pass can be obtained in person at the park, by calling 1-888-ASK-USGS, or online.
-At Denali, this pass waives your entrance fee (normally $10/person).
+Annual Pass At Denali, this pass waives your entrance fee (normally $10/person).
 See the entrance fees section, above, for how to get a refund if you pre-paid that fee but have one of these passes!

-This is a lifetime pass for U.S.citizens and permanent residents with permanent disabilities.
-The Access Pass can be obtained in person at the park, by calling 1-888-ASK-USGS, or by mail.
-At Denali, this pass waives your entrance fee (normally $10/person) and gives a 100% reduction in nightly camping fees, if you choose to use our campgrounds.
+Access Pass At Denali, this pass waives your entrance fee (normally $10/person) and gives a 100% reduction in nightly camping fees, if you choose to use our campgrounds.
 See the entrance fees section, above, for how you can get an entrance fee refund if you pre-paid that fee but have one of these passes!

-The United States Geologic Survey (USGS) manages this inter-agency pass program.
-Learn more about these passes.
+Please note: The United States Geologic Survey (USGS), not the National Park Service (NPS), manages this inter-agency pass program.

 Generally speaking, a fee-free day just waives the park entrance fee.
 Costs for other activities, like bus trips or campground stays, will remain in effect during fee-free days.

 Please note: Because the buses are operated by a private company (and not the National Park Service), the ticket price does not change if you have an Access or Senior pass.
 Those passes do alter nightly campground fees, however, as described above in the Passes section.

 Below are the base ticket prices for non-narrated shuttle buses.
 These prices do not include the park entrance fee ($10 / person).